cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 check_required_components(core_project)
 ```

-We can specify all of the export files by hand, like we just did, but we can also use a glob expression that matches *any* file that ends in `*_export.cmake`.
+We can specify all of the export files by hand, like we just did, but we can also use a glob expression that matches *any* file that ends in `*_export.cmake`:

 `${CMAKE_CURRENT_SOURCE_DIR}/cmake/Config.cmake.in`